This is the biggest difference between the age of The American Dream and today… then some work was enough… today just work is not enough.

 The word, the expression “edge effect” is a term in ecology: In ecology, edge effects refer to the changes in population or community structures that occur at the boundary of two habitats.
 Areas with small habitat fragments exhibit especially pronounced edge effects that may extend throughout the range.
 As the edge effects increase, the boundary habitat allows for greater biodiversity.

-If you look at the bell curve, that is actually 97.5% of everyone... and although most everyone (68%) who was asked about their abilities, will say they are above average, most everyone is delusional about their own abilities.
+If you look at the bell curve, the number of people with less than perfect knowledge and skills is actually 97.5% of everyone… and although most everyone (68%) who was asked about their abilities, will say they are above average, most everyone is delusional about their own abilities.

 Given that in capacities and abilities you can’t compete, you need to compete in the edge effect… be more and more creative in finding unexploited edge effects.